dabit3/amplify-photo-sharing-workshop/README.md

 ?
 After how many days from now the API key should expire (1-365): 365 (or your preferred expiration) ?
 Do you want to configure advanced settings for the GraphQL API: No ?
 Do you have an annotated GraphQL schema?
 N
 ?
-Do you want a guided schema creation?
-Y
-?
-What best describes your project: Single object with fields ?
+Choose a schema template: Single object with fields ?
 Do you want to edit the schema now?
 (Y/n) Y
 ```